wechicken456/Codenames-AI/README.md

 (codenames) cd Codenames_GPT
 ```

-Alternatively you can use your system's packaging system. (*apt-get* on Debian, or *MacPorts/Homebrew* on macOS)
+Alternatively, you can use your system's packaging system. (*apt-get* on Debian, or *MacPorts/Homebrew* on macOS)
 Or just use Python's packaging system, pip3, which is included by default from the Python binary installer.

 ## OpenAI GPT Agent

-* Open gpt_manager.py and add your OpenAI API key near the top of the file where it says "ENTER YOUR API KEY HERE".
+* Open gpt_manager.py and add your OpenAI API key near the top of the file where it says, "ENTER YOUR API KEY HERE".
 * After this, you should be able to use the codemaster_GPT and guesser_GPT agents.
 * For example, running "python simple_example.py" will perform a single game between both GPT agents.